s4mpl/portfolio/assets/posts/operating-system.md

   * keyboard input*
   * tablet input
   * block devices (to mount `.dsk` files to)
-  * GPU (drawing rectangles, circles, and strings from a bitmap font)
+  * GPU (for drawing rectangles, circles, and strings from a bitmap font)
 * Minix 3 file system*
 * processes and round-robin scheduling*
 * runnable ELF files loadable from the file system
 * support for user space applications, including system calls
   * currently runs a primitive version of MS Paint that allows for drawing with a fixed set of colors and sizes, saving a selection of the screen as a PPM image, and pasting an existing PPM image from the file system

+Now, this is hardly cutting-edge technology, but I think it is still an accomplishment to be proud of, and I've gained a high level of respect for those who work on actual operating systems.
+To take a step back and look at the final result (albeit imperfect) knowing just how much learning, planning, and debugging went into it is a really good feeling&mdash;a satisfying payoff.

 The `README.md` file included in the [repository](https://github.com/s4mpl/cs562) is a journal of the project's progress and highlights most of the major bugs and challenges we overcame.
 I don't have access to the original commit history, so unfortunately that is gone forever.